 After incubation, the standards will have a gradation of color correlating with the amount of tyrosine added; the highest concentrations of tyrosine appearing darkest.
 There will also be appreciable color change in the samples.
 Filter 2 mL of these solutions using a 0.45 µm polyethersulfone syringe filter into suitable cuvettes.
 Proceed to the spectrophotometer to record absorbance values.

 The absorbance is measured by a spectrophotometer using a wavelength of 660 nm.
 Set the light path to 1 cm.
 Record the absorbance values for the standards, standard blank, the different test samples, and test blank.
 Once all of the data have been collected, create the standard curve.
 To generate the curve, difference in absorbance between the standard and standard blank must be calculated.
 This is the absorbance value attributable to the amount of tyrosine in the standard solutions.
 After this simple calculation, create the standard curve using a graphing program by plotting the change in absorbance of the standards on the Y axis, versus the amount in micromoles for each of the five standards on the X axis.

 Once you have entered the data points, generate a line of best fit and corresponding slope equation.

-We then find the change in absorbance in the test samples by calculating the difference between the test sample absorbance and the absorbance of the test blank.
+The change in absorbance in the test samples is determined by calculating the difference between the test sample absorbance and the absorbance of the test blank.
 Inserting the absorbance value for one of the test samples into the slope equation and solving will result in the micromoles of tyrosine liberated during this particular proteolytic reaction.
 To get the activity of enzyme in units per/mL, perform the following calculation.